gradwahl/Achievd/README.md

 - Better per-game sync diagnostics and skipped-game reporting
 - Scheduled background sync and rarity refresh
 - Import SQLite/local data into PostgreSQL
-- More robust image fallback and local asset cache
 - Full text search for games and achievements
 - Scraped community guides and difficulty metadata
 - Better recommendation scoring using rarity, playtime, and recent activity